 Most start with a steady flow of ideas - usually generated by a top-class research university, government laboratory or academic community.
 The development agencies in Ireland are improving the quality of the public research infrastructure and promoting its links to industry in order to transfer knowledge from research organisations to the market.
 Specific initiatives include a) the establishment of SFI Centres for Science, Engineering and Technology with the aim of significantly advancing knowledge and exploiting opportunities for discovery and innovation - these Centres involve research partnerships between Irish universities, multinational companies and SMEs and b) linking academic researchers and industry within Strategic Research Clusters that focus on aspects of the ICT and Lifescience industries.
 Enterprise Ireland is working closely with these research centres to encourage and facilitate commercialisation of ideas and technologies by supporting the emergence of spin-outs.
+In 2016 a new Spin-Out Fund has been established by the universities to accelerate this process.
 Approximately 75% of Irish university spin-outs go on to raise venture capital and 66% of the SMEs collaborating within the CSETs and SRCs are venture backed, thus closing the virtuous funding circle.